 - A personal disadvantage for me is that the performance of your WordPress website can suffer with the WPML plugin.
 For this reason, you should definitely choose a high-performance WordPress hosting specialist as your partner.

 - The user interface is somewhat out of fashion due to years of further development.
 However, once you have come to terms with the fact that not everything is displayed optimally or always works the way you would have liked, this can be tolerated quite well.
 Besides, it seems that with WordPress 5.0 a (Gutenberg-) revision is imminent.

-- The probably best known multilingual Plugin for WordPress - apart from WPML - is the so called "Polylang Plugin”.It has in the meantime a large fan community of over 400.000 paid pro-versions.
-By the way, there is also a "WPML to Polylang Plugin" to make the switch as easy as possible.
+- The most well-known multilingual pluginfor WordPress - apart from WPML - is the so-called "Polylang plugin".It now has a large fan community of over 400,000 paid Pro versions.
+By the way, there is also a "WPML to Polylang plugin" to make the switch as easy as possible.

-- With the "Weglot Translate Plugin" I also had no experience so far.
-The special thing about the paid version is the direct API connection, with the help of which texts can be given into translation.
-So if you don't have the time, but the financial means, you should check out the the offer definitely take a closer look.
+- I have not had any experience with "Weglot Translate plugin"either.
+The special feature of the paid version is the direct API connection, which can be used to send texts for translation.
+So if you don't have the time but the financial means, you should definitely take a closer look at the offer.